damingram/RepData_PeerAssessment1/PA1_template.md

 Devise a strategy for filling in all of the missing values in the dataset, using the mean/median for that day, or the mean for that 5-minute interval, etc.
 Create a new dataset that is equal to the original dataset but with the missing data filled in.

-(using the median for that 5-minute interval to replce NAs)
+(using the mean for that 5-minute interval to replce NAs)

 ```r